-When FM or AM band select button is pushed while the ignition switch is in the ACC or ON, the radio will come on at the station last played.
+When RADIO band select button is pushed while the ignition switch is in the ACC or ON, the radio will come on at the station last played.

-The last station played will also come on when

-the power knob is turned to ON.
+The last station played will also come on when the power knob is turned to ON.

-If a compact disc is playing when the FM or AM band select button is turned to ON, the compact disc will automatically be turned off and the last radio station played will come on.
+If a compact disc is playing when the RADIO band select button is pushed, the compact disc will automatically be turned off and the last radio station played will come on.